hashicorp/terraform-aws-vault-enterprise-hvd/.github/CONTRIBUTING.md

 experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-### Our Standards
+### Our standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Showing empathy towards other community members
+- Showing empathy towards other community members.
-* Using welcoming and inclusive language
+- Using welcoming and inclusive language.
-* Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints and experiences.
-* Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism.
-* Focusing on what is best for the community
+- Focusing on what is best for the community.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior by participants include the following.

-* Use of sexualized language or imagery and unwelcome sexual attention or advances
+- Use of sexualized language or imagery and unwelcome sexual attention or advances.
-* Insulting/derogatory comments, and personal or political attacks
+- Insulting/derogatory comments, and personal or political attacks.
-* Public or private harassment
+- Public or private harassment.
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as a physical or electronic address, without explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting.

 ### Our Responsibilities